Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Numerical Results

 where $\widehat{\mathbf{x}}_k$ denotes the estimated state and $\mathbf{x}_k$ is the reference solution.
 To measure overall accuracy over a finite time window, we further define the time-averaged root-mean-square error and the corresponding global relative error,

 Here, $x_{k,i}$ and $\widehat{x}_{k,i}$ denote the $i$th components of the true and estimated state vectors at time step $k$, respectively.

-To highlight the role of the latent linear structure and latent-space filtering, we compare the proposed LAE-EnKF with the following baseline methods. \begin{itemize} \item[(i)] \textbf{EnKF}: the standard ensemble Kalman filter, where both forecast and analysis steps are carried out directly in the physical state space.
-Compared with other methods, the implementation of EnKF would require the usage of the forecast and observation models.
+To highlight the role of the latent linear structure and latent-space filtering, we compare the proposed LAE-EnKF with the following baseline methods.

+\begin{itemize} \item[(i)] \textbf{EnKF}: the standard ensemble Kalman filter, where both forecast and analysis steps are carried out directly in the physical state space (see Section~\ref{s2.2}). \item[(ii)] \textbf{AE-EnKF}: an autoencoder-assisted EnKF where the encoder-decoder pair is used to reconstruct the state during the forecast step, while the EnKF update is performed in the physical space (see Algorithm~\ref{alg:AE-EnKF}). \item[(iii)] \textbf{DAE-EnKF}: a latent-space EnKF method in which the latent dynamics are modeled by a general nonlinear mapping, and both forecast and analysis steps are carried out in the latent space (see Algorithm~\ref{alg:DAE-EnKF}).
-\item[(ii)] \textbf{AE-EnKF}: an autoencoder-assisted EnKF that uses a nonlinear autoencoder for dimensionality reduction, but performs the Kalman update in the physical space and does not impose any structure on the latent dynamics.

-\item[(iii)] \textbf{DAE-EnKF}: a deep autoencoder-based latent assimilation method, in which the EnKF update is performed in a learned latent space and the latent dynamics are modeled by a general neural network without linear constraints.
 This setting is similar in spirit to~\cite{LI2024LAINR}.
 To ensure a fair comparison, the encoder and decoder architectures are identical to those used in the proposed LAE framework. \end{itemize}